larryknaebelobsidian/kingdom/Proposition 112. The Kingdom, if established as predicted, demands the national restoration of the Jews in their own land..md

 >Obs.
 7. The reader will consider how unnatural—even cruel—it would be, if the doctrine of a restoration is not to be received, to give so many predictions which in their plain grammatical sense teach a future glorious national restoration of the Jews to their once possessed land.

+>Moses after the delivery of the ceremonial law and after the establishment of the Theocratic ordering, predicts, Deut.
+32, the restoration of the nation (e.g. vs. 36-43) after the call and gathering (v.
+21 comp, with Rom.
+10:19) of the Gentiles.
+This exactly corresponds with James’s declaration (Acts 15:16) that after the Gentiles are gathered out then the Davidic house or Kingdom will be restored.
+>Obs.
+8